Update Billing Account

 What is Progressive Motility?

-• Can't post-thaw motility vary with the laboratory performing the analysis?
+• Can post-thaw motility vary with the laboratory performing the analysis?

 Yes, this is a valid concern.
 Post-thaw motility may vary depending upon: